 Sellers can save up to 3% realtor commission and cut several costs by opting for “For Sale By Owner” services.
 Houzeo offers services like Flat Fee MLS for FSBO sellers.
 With Flat Fee MLS, sellers can list their property on the MLS, which makes the selling process easier and smoother.
 What’s more, if the buyer is unrepresented, with Houzeo, sellers can sell their homes for zero realtor commission charge!

 » Free Websites to List for Sale by Owner: Check out the best For Sale By Owner websites in 2023.

 3. Research and compare

-4. Ask the buyer to cover seller closing costs
+4. Ask the buyer to cover the seller’s closing costs

 Buyers may agree to cover the seller’s closing costs if the market is competitive and fewer houses are in the market.
 On the other hand, sellers can raise the listing price to cover full or partial closing costs.

-How to Lower Closing Costs for Buyer in New Hampshire?
+How to Lower Closing Costs for Buyers in New Hampshire?

 1. Opt for a rebate program